 - percentage of the site-specific activities (assuming waiver is approved) in the total budget;

-- an explanation of how this shift in funding will not negatively impact the core programmatic capacity (i.e., the ability to establish/enhance the four required elements of a response program) and how the core program activities will be maintained in spite of an increase in site-specific work.
-Recipients must demonstrate that they have adequate funding from other sources to effectively carry out work on the four elements for EPA to grant a waiver of the 50% limit on using 128(a) funds for site-specific activities; and
+- an explanation of how this shift in funding will not negatively impact the core programmatic capacity (i.e., the ability to establish/enhance four elements of a response program) and how related activities will be maintained in spite of an increase in site-specific work.
+Recipients must demonstrate that they have adequate funding from other sources to effectively carry out work on the four elements for EPA to grant a waiver of the 50% limit on using 128(a) funds for site-specific activities;

 - an explanation as to whether the sites to be addressed are those for which the affected community(ies) has requested work be conducted (refer to Section VII.A Overview of Funding for more information).

-EPA Headquarters will review waiver requests based on the information in the justification and other information available to the Agency.
-EPA will inform recipients whether the waiver is approved.
+EPA Headquarters will approve waivers based on the information in the justification and other information available to the Agency.
+The EPA will inform recipients whether the waiver is approved.

-3. Uses Related to Site-Specific Activities at Petroleum Brownfield Sites
+3. Uses Related to Site-Specific Activities at Petroleum Brownfields Sites

 States and tribes may use section 128(a) funds for activities that establish and enhance response programs addressing petroleum brownfield sites.
-Subject to the restrictions listed above (see Section VII.D.1) for all site-specific activities, the costs of site-specific assessments and cleanup activities at petroleum contaminated brownfield sites defined in CERCLA section 101(39)(D)(ii)(II), are both eligible and allowable if the activity is included in the work plan negotiated between the EPA regional office and the state or tribe.
-Section 128(a) funds used to capitalize a Brownfields RLF may be used at brownfield sites contaminated by petroleum to the extent allowed under CERCLA section 104(k)(3).
+Subject to the restrictions listed above (see Section VII.D.1) for all site-specific activities, the costs of site-specific assessments and cleanup activities at petroleum contaminated brownfields sites, defined at CERCLA section 101(39)(D)(ii)(II), are both eligible and allowable if the activity is included in the work plan negotiated between the EPA regional office and the state or tribe.
+Section 128(a) funds used to capitalize a Brownfields RLF may be used at brownfields sites contaminated by petroleum to the extent allowed under CERCLA section 104(k)(3).

 4. Additional Examples of Eligible Site-Specific Activities